On the Expected Total Number of Infections for Virus Spread on a Finite Network: Discussion

 \section{Discussion}

 The goal of this study has been to get a better idea of the expected total number of vertices ever infected with as little assumption as possible on the underlying graph $G$.
-Our approach has been to find an appropriate lower bound to this expectation.
-Although from practical point of view, approximation from above with an upper bound is a more conservative method.
+Our approach has been to find an appropriate lower bound of this expectation.
+Although from a practical point of view, approximation from above with an upper bound is a more conservative method.
 As shown in the examples given in Section \ref{Sec:Example}, the only known upper bounds obtained in \cite{DrGaMa08} often over estimate the exact quantity.
-Moreover the upper bounds in \cite{DrGaMa08} are defined only for ``small'' values of the parameter $\beta$.
-For an arbitrary finite network, we have obtained a lower bound for the expectation of ever infected vertices for any value of the parameter $\beta$ which is computable through the breadth-first search algorithm.
-Theorems \ref{Thm:Large-Local-Girth}, \ref{Thm:Limit-for-Bounded-Degree-Graphs}, \ref{Thm:Large-Local-Girth-Many} and \ref{Thm:Limit-for-Bounded-Degree-Graphs-Many} show that this lower bound is asymptotically exact for a large class of graphs when $\beta$ value is ``small'', which always includes the region on which the upper bounds from \cite{DrGaMa08} are defined.
+Moreover the upper bounds in \cite{DrGaMa08} hold only for ``small'' values of the parameter $\beta$.
+For an arbitrary finite network, we have obtained a lower bound of the expectation of the number of vertices ever infected for any value of the parameter $\beta$ which is computable through the breadth-first search algorithm.
+Theorems \ref{Thm:Large-Local-Girth}, \ref{Thm:Limit-for-Bounded-Degree-Graphs}, \ref{Thm:Large-Local-Girth-Many} and \ref{Thm:Limit-for-Bounded-Degree-Graphs-Many} show that this lower bound is asymptotically exact for a large class of graphs when $\beta$ value is ``small'', which always includes the values of $\beta$ for which the upper bounds in \cite{DrGaMa08} are defined.